-From performing pro-bono work for those most in need of legal aid, to contributing to the community through legal education, HEP gives back to the community as much as we can.
+From performing pro-bono work for those most in need of legal aid, to contributing to the community through legal education, we aim to give back to the community as much as we can.
 We believe in being not only professional but also responsible and ethical, and we are committed to upholding standards in the legal industry.

 Doing Pro Bono

 We have long been supporters of pro bono work.
 This goes back to 1985 when Mr. Harry Elias helped establish and became the Founding Chairman of the Law Society of Singapore’s Criminal Legal Aid Scheme to assist those who were unable to afford legal representation.
 Mr Elias was inspired to act after reading figures on the number of low-income Singaporeans and handled one of the scheme’s first cases - securing the dismissal of charges against a woman accused of shoplifting.
 Mr Elias enlisted numerous lawyers and corporate sponsors to contribute time and money to the Criminal Legal Aid Scheme.
 This spirit has spread throughout our firm.
 We believe in giving back to society and providing fair, equal access to high quality professional legal skills to those most in need and unable to afford them.

 Since only a few lawyers and firms in Singapore offered pro bono work, we partnered with the Law Society Pro Bono Services (LSPBS) to be the first law firm in Singapore to provide more structured support to enhance the effectiveness of the pro bono programmes of LSPBS.
 We were the first law firm to establish a minimum pro bono pledge of 25 hours per year by each of our lawyers.

 Contributing to Community

 We are passionate about improving the lives of Singaporeans within the community.